alcomposer/gnome_builder_waf_plugin/README.md

 https://gitlab.com/ita1024/waf/blob/master/waflib/extras/clang_compilation_database.py

 # Credit
-Thanks to the Builder community, and Christian Hergert for the `cargo.plugin`, which 99.99 of this plugin is based on: https://gitlab.gnome.org/GNOME/gnome-builder/tree/master/src/plugins/cargo
+Thanks to the Builder community, and Christian Hergert for not only Builder, but also the `cargo.plugin`, which 99.99 of this plugin is based on: https://gitlab.gnome.org/GNOME/gnome-builder/tree/master/src/plugins/cargo

 I also found the tutorial from **wonky.computer** very helpful: https://wonky.computer/post/gnome-builder-plugins/